19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (6) For the purpose of registration of a charge, discharge or transfer under this section, the Registrar of Titles may dispense with the production of the relevant duplicate subsidiary strata certificate of title issued under the Land Titles (Strata) Act (Cap.
 158).

 (7) Notwithstanding section 80 of the Land Titles Act (Cap.
 157) and section 15 of the Registration of Deeds Act (Cap.
+269) —

-269), where further contributions and interest thereon are due to the management corporation after the registration of an instrument of charge under this section, or where the management corporation has incurred or become liable for any reasonable legal costs and reasonable expenses incurred in connection with the collection or attempted collection of the unpaid amount or contribution or further amount or contribution, such amount or contribution due (including interest thereon) and such legal costs and expenses shall rank in priority to any other claims as if the amount or contribution were due at the date of the registration of the charge.
+(a) where further contributions and interest thereon are due to the management corporation after the registration of an instrument of charge under this section; or

+(b) where the management corporation has incurred or become liable for any reasonable legal costs and reasonable expenses incurred in connection with the collection or attempted collection of the unpaid amount or contribution or further amount or contribution,

+such amount or contribution due (including interest thereon) and such legal costs and expenses shall rank in priority to any other claims as if the amount or contribution were due at the date of the registration of the charge.

 (8) A charge under subsection (2) shall continue in force until all the amount or contributions (including interest thereon) and the legal costs and expenses, as the case may be, secured by the charge have been paid.